Graduate Department of Mechanical Engineering

 EML 5935r.
 Mechanical Engineering Seminars (0).
 (S/U grade only).
 May be repeated to a maximum of ten times.

-EML 5946.
-Professional Internship Experience in Mechanical Engineering (4).
-This course provides practical experience through working as an intern at selected industry or research laboratories supervised by the on-the-job mentors and by the Department of Mechanical Engineering.
+EML 5946r.
+Professional Internship Experience in Mechanical Engineering (1–4).
+Prerequisites: Completion of the Bachelor of Science degree in Mechanical Engineering and permission of the instructor.
+This course provides practical experience through working as an intern at selected industry or research laboratories supervised both by the on-the-job mentors and by the Department of Mechanical Engineering.
 The course is designed to provide the student with professional internship experience in preparation for his/her future career development.
+May be repeated up to four credit hours.
+May be repeated in the same term.

 EML 5955r.
 MS Professional Traineeship Project (3–6).
 Prerequisite: B.S. degree in Mechanical Engineering (or a related field) and EML 5946.
 In this two-semester course, students work on practice-oriented engineering design or research development project defined by industry or research laboratories to partially fulfill graduation requirements for the BS-MS professional Traineeship degree.